What is the Funeral Rule?

 You have the right to purchase only the items that you want to purchase.

 You are not required to purchase packages or items that you do not want from a funeral home.
 Only select and pay for the services you want to purchase.
 The only fees that funeral homes can require are their basic services fees and anything that is legally required.
 (For example, embalming is not required in the vast majority of situations, but may be required if the body is being shipped across specific state lines.)
 Products (such as caskets, urns, flowers and printed materials) never need to be purchased through the funeral home.

 You have the right to see an itemized list of what you’re agreeing to pay for, before you make actual payments.
 It’s incredibly important to make sure you’ve got the full picture so that you know what expenses to expect.
 Ask your funeral service provider for a full itemized list of what you’re paying for so that you can ensure you’re only paying for services you specifically requested and can go over the list privately before agreeing to proceed.
 It can be helpful to get an itemized list of possible charges before selecting a funeral home so that you can compare prices with other potential funeral homes in your area.

 You have the right to purchase a casket, urn, or cremation container that is not provided by your funeral home.

 Your chosen funeral home is required to use the container you purchase, even if you didn’t purchase it with them.
 Purchasing a casket or urn online is often significantly less expensive than purchasing directly from a funeral home.
+Funeral home often markup their products over 300%, so purchasing online can save you hundred (and sometimes thousands) of dollars.
 You can find a wide selection of caskets, urn and more from top retailers at great prices on Ever Loved.